The Cellar (1989 film): Plot

 Willy, of course, has plans of his own and sets booby traps in the basement.
 He plans to trap it in sight so he can prove he is not lying.
 As he lays the traps the creature gives him a scare and Willy runs away.
 T. C. dies shortly after by the evil.
 Willy decides to be more bold and makes another trip to the basement in order to stop the monster.
 This time armed with a flame thrower, electrical cables, and a lucky rabbit’s foot.
 The monster interrupts him and Willy must run away again.

 Willy takes Mance's ex-boss's son, Tommy Boatwright, with him to the water hole in order to set up bait for the monster.
 Tommy falls in and the monster eats him.
 The police suspect foul play from Mance on account of him being fired.
 While looking for his son, under the impression he has merely run away, Tommy's father, Kyle goes into the cellar of the Cashen's house, but is caught in a bear trap that was meant for the creature and the creature itself kills Kyle.
 Having enough of Willy's 'lying', Mance locks Willy in the kitchen with the cellar door nailed open to scare him into reality only to find out Willy was telling the truth.
 Willy electrocutes the monster, saving his dad.
 But the monster is only stunned.
 Mance disappears and Willy, his step-mom, and the baby escape to the car.
 Mance escapes through the tunnels to the water hole.
 Willy grabs some dynamite and rigs it up to a toy car to kill the monster, but the explosives aren't working.
 Mance decides to once again go back to the cellar and hook up the explosives, barely escaping with his life.
 Mance and Willy blow the monster up together while escaping.

 Cast

 Production

 Director Kevin Tenney took over as director from original director John Woodward eight days into the film's shooting schedule.

 Release

 The Cellar was released in the United States on VHS by Southgate Video in 1989, and in Canada that same year by Cineplex Odeon.
 In 2021, a 2K restoration of the film was released on Blu-ray by Vinegar Syndrome.

+In Germany was released as "Anthony II - Die Bestie kehrt zurück", without having no connection to The Kindred, which had been released as "Anthony".
+This happened because of promotional reasons.

+Reception

+Critical reception has been generally favorable.
+Pop Horror's Tracey Allen reviewed the Vinegar Syndrome release, praising the film's restoration and script while criticizing its acting.
+The film was also reviewed in the McFarland book Horror Films by Subgenre, where the reviewer called it a "fun combination of supernatural threats and adolescent struggle that is reminiscent of Disney's darker live-action fairy tale fare".